RobLoach/raylib-cpp/README.md

 ## Development

+The following are some tools in order to build and contribute to raylib-cpp...

+### Compiling

 *raylib-cpp* uses [CMake](https://cmake.org) as a primary target for development.
 To build it, and run the tests or examples, use...

 ``` bash